-The vision of Slough Children’s Services Trust is that all children in Slough should be safe, secure and successful and that remains our focus.
+The vision of Slough Children First is that all children in Slough should be safe, secure and successful and that remains our focus.
 Despite the current coronavirus pandemic, our priority is to ensure the safety of children and young people in Slough so the Trust is currently operating business as usual.
 We are closely monitoring the situation and as it unfolds we will review our services to ensure our critical functions including safeguarding are prioritised.

 Many of our staff our now working from home unless it absolutely necessary that they are in the office and, where possible, technology is being used to replace face-to-face contact.
 However, not all these contacts can be replaced.
 To effectively safeguard children young people, visits to those children, young people and their families will still take place where appropriate.

-The latest advice from the government is that if someone in your household has symptoms of coronavirus – a new, persistent cough and a temperature over 37.8 degrees – everyone in the household should self-isolate for 14 days.
+The latest advice from the government is that if someone in your household has symptoms of Covid-19 – a new, persistent cough, a temperature over 37.8 degrees or a loss of smell or taste – the person with the symptoms should self-isolate for ten days while the rest of the household should self-isolate for 14 days.
 This means staying at home and not leaving the house at all.

-For the latest information see Government stay at home guidance.
+For the latest information on social distancing, please see Government stay at home guidance.

 Nationally, Public Health England are leading on the health response.
-They are updating their website daily with the latest information, please go to Coronavirus COVID-19 information for the public.
+They are updating their website daily with the latest information, please go to Covid-19 information for the public.